 Personality changes are common, as are changes in behaviors as the disease progresses.
-For instance, people with middle stage dementia frequently lose their social inhibitions.
+For instance, people with middle-stage dementia frequently lose their social inhibitions.
 They forget the social customs we call manners.
 This can lead to actions that are embarrassing and very confusing for families.

-Although working together as a team is optimal in elder care, that can be challenging in the case of dementia.
+Although working together as a team is optimal in eldercare, it can be challenging in the case of dementia.

 In the earlier stages, it is important that the person with dementia be involved in decision making.
-As the disease progresses, however, he or she will lose the ability to make reasoned decisions.
+As the disease progresses, however, they will lose the ability to make reasoned decisions.
 More than with other conditions, the role of the family will change.

 Even if the memory loss condition is not curable, there are things you can do to make daily life more pleasant for all of you.

-People with dementia need support and access to others who know what it’s like.
-Joining a support group of people with early stage dementia is invaluable!
+People with dementia also need support and access to others who know what it’s like.
+Joining a support group of people with dementia during the early-stage is invaluable for them!

-At FFC Cares, we understand dementia.
+You don’t have to do this alone At FFC Cares, we understand dementia.
 Give us a call at 651-289-4949.
 We’d be happy to help with resources for everyone in the family.